-2. To understand the role individual councillors fulfil on the committee
+2. To understand the role individual councillors fulfil on the and audit recommendations.

-3. To understand the role and work of internal audit, including the audit plan, audit assurance levels, risks and controls, audit reports and audit recommendations.
+3. To understand the role and work of internal audit, including the audit plan, audit assurance levels, risks and controls, audit reports then implementing audit recommendations.

-4 To understand the role of management in agreeing, accepting and then implementing audit recommendations.
+4 To understand the role of management in agreeing, accepting and assessment and risk mitigation.